 A main highway connects most of the island.
 From the airport, a trip on the main road heads either towards Poipu, Hanapepe, and Waimea, or north towards Kapaa, Princeville, Hanalei, and beyond.

 Renting a vehicle on Kauai is easy and most all rentals take place at the Lihue Airport.
 When you step out of the baggage claim area in the airport you will see the shuttles to the various rental companies which are actually right around the corner.

-It is recommended that you make your car rental reservation before your trip to Kauai, as there have been reported shortages during peak seasons.
-Rental car companies at the Lihue Airport include Advantage, Alamo, Avis, Budget, Dollar, Hertz, Payless and Thrifty car rentals.
+It’s recommended that you make your car rental reservation before your trip to Kauai, as there have been reported shortages during peak seasons.
+Rental car companies at the Lihue Airport include Advantage, Alamo, Avis, Budget, Dollar, Hertz, Payless, and Thrifty car rentals.

 Turo is a relatively new service, sort of like Airbnb, where you rent cars from locals.
 One of the drawbacks of Turo is that you may not have the extensive support provided by traditional car rental companies in the event of a vehicle breakdown.
 Plus, the car rental prices at Turo don’t seem to be much cheaper than the regular car rental companies.

 Popular car rentals on Kauai include Jeeps and convertibles.
 Be sure to note your license plate as it’s common to get back to a parking lot and find several identical vehicles (all rentals like yours).
 We recommend Jeeps and other four-wheel drive vehicles.
 We’ve seen more than a few small cars mightily struggling in muddy parking lots at trailheads and beaches.